Homelessness Resources Available During Shelter-in-Place (updated 4/3/2020)

 Warming Centers in SLO County

 Warming centers depend on volunteers to help staff the centers and several warming centers around the county are seeking volunteers to help provide a warm, dry place for people who are homeless.
-Warming centers in SLO County include:
+For warming centers in SLO County please see this attached document for 2019.

 People who are homeless or imminently homeless in San Luis Obispo County may go to any of three Coordinated Entry locations for a preliminary assessment and referral to available services resources.
 The Coordinated Entry locations are: